kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 1](https://adventofcode.com/2020/day/1)

+Day 1 of advent of code basically is intended to check that you have a programming language installed, and you know how to simple features it in (e.g. `for` loops).

-This solution can be concisely represented using the `combinations` function from the [`Combinatorics.jl`](https://github.com/JuliaMath/Combinatorics.jl):
+However, a more idiomatic solution can be expressed using the `combinations` function from the [`Combinatorics.jl`](https://github.com/JuliaMath/Combinatorics.jl):

 ```julia
 using Combinatorics